Threads

 26th June 2026 at 6pm

-I wanted to share our journey as we begin weaving together the many strands of Threads......
+Here I will be sharing our journey as Tamsin and I begin weaving together the many strands of Threads......

 Where else to begin...learning about the process from fleece to fabric and recording movement and sounds of the machines to inspire the choreography and soundscape